Open-Attestation/documentation-website/docs/guides-section/upgrading-to-v4.md

 ## What's new

 Created with a focus on conforming to [W3C's Verifiable Credentials Data Model 2.0](https://www.w3.org/TR/vc-data-model-2.0/), v4 updates the structure of issued documents in order to take a step forward in terms of interoperability.
 In addition, v4 will provide issuers with added functionality, starting with support for an alternative render method - the [W3C SvgRenderingTemplate](https://w3c-ccg.github.io/vc-render-method/#svgrenderingtemplate).

 Issuers of OA documents are encouraged to migrate to v4 in order to be W3C compliant and to make use of new features.
 The information below will cover how to create your own raw v4 document as well as the changes during the wrapping and signing processes.

+For more information on how to wrap and sign documents using OA, visit [the OpenAttestation repository](https://github.com/Open-Attestation/open-attestation).

-For more information on the newly support SVG render method, please visit [this repository](https://github.com/Open-Attestation/decentralized-renderer-react-components?tab=readme-ov-file#svg-rendering).
+For more information on the newly support SVG render method, visit [the renderer components repository](https://github.com/Open-Attestation/decentralized-renderer-react-components?tab=readme-ov-file#svg-rendering).

 ## Creating raw documents
 When creating documents, properties can be split into two categories: